To learn more check out our

 When it comes to performance in sports, fatigue plays a big role.
 It can handicap a superstar player or cause an entire team to play way below its full ability.
 The good news?
 It can also pay off big when you’re making bets if you know what to look for.

-When teams are coming off particularly grueling road trips or back to back schedules, fatigue can change the odds dramatically.
-There’s nothing worse than betting on a favorite to win only to see them sluggish and slow when the game starts.
+When teams are coming off particularly gruelling road trips or back-to-back schedules, fatigue can change the odds dramatically.
+There’s nothing worse than betting on a favourite to win only to see them sluggish and slow when the game starts.

 If it’s happened to you, you know fatigue can cost the better team the game.

-Fatigue is a factor in all major sports but in terms of gambling, it’s most useful for betting on the NHL and the NBA since they’re both really physical games with heavy schedules.
-Not only do teams play back to back games or three games in four days, they travel all over the country to do it.
+Fatigue is a factor in all major sports, but in terms of gambling, it’s most useful for betting on the NHL and the NBA since they’re physical games with heavy schedules.
+Not only do teams play back-to-back games or three games in four days, they travel all over the country to do it.

 How fatigued are the star players in a certain matchup?
 Are there fresh players ready to break out?
 Is there an underdog that could have an advantage because of fatigue?
 These are just a few examples of the questions you can ask concerning fatigue.

-Oddsmakers adjust their odds and lines to reflect the role they believe fatigue to be playing.
-If you can spot clues they’ve missed, like a star player who’s particularly affected by back to back games, for example, you can find an edge.
+Oddsmakers adjust their odds and lines to reflect the role they believe fatigue plays.
+If you can spot clues they’ve missed, like a star player who’s particularly affected by back-to-back games, for example, you can find an edge.

 The most straightforward approach is to look at the schedules of each team leading up to the game.
 Here are some common schedule trends you can keep an eye out for before placing your bets.

-As we mentioned before, fatigue is most important in the NBA and NHL but we’ll also outline a few spots where it can play a role in other leagues as well.
+As we mentioned before, fatigue is most important in the NBA and NHL, but we’ll also outline a few spots where it can play a role in other leagues.

 If you’ve played sports before, you know that fatigue can be a factor from game to game, quarter to quarter, and even shift to shift.
 If you’ve lost money on a bet that involved fatigue, you’re probably even more aware of how big a role it can play.

-Here are the three main concepts to understand when it comes to player fatigue in sports.
+Here are the three main concepts to understand regarding player fatigue in sports.

 Fatigue can occur in any sport, but it’s no secret that the fatigue in a sport like golf doesn’t hit an athlete as hard as the physical fatigue of heavy contact sports.